Zoe Katsilerou

 Through the Explore fund, Zoe will collaborate with theatre-maker Hannah Butterfield, to explore the invisible aspects of motherhood and the impact these have on the body and mental health.
 Through choreography, choral singing, and autobiographical text, they will explore the acts of care towards babies that are often not seen, disregarded, or even considered acts of care.

 “We rock, we lift, we hold, we lie under, we carry.
 We stumble, we drop, we ache, we are numb.
 We love, we care, we caress, we kiss, we hug.
-Invisible Acts of Care is a physical and vocal exploration of personal, almost invisible moments of our motherhood.”
+Grateful is a physical and vocal exploration of personal, almost invisible moments of our motherhood.”

 Becoming a mother has meant Zoe has taken time away from her practice and work.